 Creating the bars is the next block of code to be executed, this block uses many functions to display the data which was consumed by the d3.json() function.

-Using a selectall() function with the argument SVG the function is selecting the SVG elements which at this point are non existent.
+Using a selectall() function with the argument SVG the function selects the SVG elements which at this point are non-existent.
 The .data() function loops through the passed argument which binds the data to the SVG elements creating the visual.

-The .enter().append(“rect”) function works directly with the document object model, this method looks at the DOM selection, in this case bar, to see if there is an element is in existence.
-If there isn’t a placeholder is created and passes a reference to the next line of code which calls the CSS styling properties.
+The .enter().append(“rect”) function works directly with the document object model, this method looks at the DOM selection, in this case bar, to see if there is an element in existence.
+If there is not a placeholder is created and passes a reference to the next line of code which calls the CSS styling properties.